 Sun care

-Too much time in the sun can also lead to sunstroke – this is when your body overheats and you feel really sick and dizzy.
+Too much time in the sun can also lead to sunstroke – this is when your body overheats and you feel sick and dizzy.

 - Reapply sun cream every two hours.
 Ask someone to help you put your sun cream on to make sure that you don’t miss tricky areas like your back.
 Don’t forget your ears and toes too!